REGENERATIVE ECONOMY ACTIVATOR PROGRAM

 We are open to discussing during the application and enrolment process who attends.
 It is important that anyone participating at any time attends the first in person workshop for Module 2.

-We are kicking off the 2025 program on 24 July with 12 enterprises.
+We kicked off the 2025 program on 24 July with 14 enterprises.